Match ends, Manchester United 4, Newcastle United 1.

 Second Half ends, Manchester United 4, Newcastle United 1.

 Attempt missed.
-Rolando Aarons (Newcastle United) left footed shot from outside the box misses to the right.
+Fred (Manchester United) left footed shot from outside the box is too high.
+Assisted by Mason Greenwood.

 Florian Lejeune (Newcastle United) wins a free kick in the defensive half.